BOSE - TOPICS

 Eric Jolly (Chair), President, Science Museum of Minnesota

-Bronwyn Bevan, Associate Director, Exploratorium, San Francisco
+Bronwyn Bevan, Director, Exploratorium Institute for Research and Learning, San Francisco

 Jane Buikstra, Director, Center for Bioarchaeological Research, Arizona State University